kaluk78/Test-002/README.md

 ## 📖 Description

-Enhanced directory analysis of app
+Enhanced directory analysis of workspace

 This project demonstrates modern JavaScript development practices with a well-organized codebase structure.
 It includes implementation files.